Surajj4837-th/Tutorials/CUDA/Chapter4.md

 The above image shows the actual code being copied for 4 blocks for execution.

 Why do we check whether tid is less than N?
-It should always be less than N, since we’ve specifically launched our kernel such that this assumption holds.
+It should always be less than N since we’ve specifically launched our kernel such that this assumption holds.
 For safety, we use this condition.

 If you would like to see how easy it is to generate a massively parallel application, try changing the 10 in the line #define N 10 to 10000 or 50000 to launch tens of thousands of parallel blocks.
 Be warned, though: No dimension of your launch of blocks may exceed 65,535.
 This is simply a hardware-imposed limit, so you will start to see failures if you attempt launches with more blocks than this.